earlduque/SlackerBot/README.md

 # SlackerBot

-This bot is what controls the @Slacker bot on the [sndevs.com](https://sndevs.com/) slack workspace.
+This bot is what controls the @Slacker bot on the [sndevs.com](https://sndevs.com/) slack workspace. test

 🔔🔔🔔<br>
 ***CONTRIBUTORS must follow all guidelines in [CONTRIBUTING.md](CONTRIBUTING.md)*** or run the risk of having your Pull Requests labeled as spam.<br>